Homsi959/ghostline-demo/README.md

 # Ghostline DEMO

+⚠️ Note: This is a demonstrational project.
+Some files and security-sensitive logic are intentionally excluded from the repository.
+Its purpose is to showcase my backend development skills, project structure approach, and real-world experience with VPN services.

 Ghostline is a commercial VPN management system built with [NestJS](https://nestjs.com), raw SQL via [pg](https://node-postgres.com/) and [PostgreSQL](https://www.postgresql.org).
 It exposes a Telegram bot for user interaction and integrates with [Xray](https://github.com/XTLS/Xray-core) (VLESS + Reality) to provide secure VPN connections.

 ---